-When requesting transcripts or other educational records, please allow our office staff 24 hours to have them copied and prepared to give to you.
+When requesting transcripts or other educational records, please allow our office staff between two and five business days to have them copied and prepared to give to you.
 You can call 505-792-0306 to make these requests with the Registrar.